jchoudhry/manager/README.md

 * **Provide context.** I’ll try to push information to you as much as I can but feel free to ask about anything else.

-* **Provide an outside(ish) perspective.** I may not be working on your project day to day but will be close enough to have informed thoughts.
+* **Provide an outside(ish) perspective.** I may not be hands on in your project day to day but will be close enough to have informed thoughts.

 * **Cheer** “I will celebrate your successes.
 If you're not a person who self-promotes, please let me do it for you.
 Tell me when things go well, share the things which make you proud, and I'll cheer/share appropriately.“